spcl/serverless-benchmarks/docs/modularity.md

 Once done, we can build the image with `tools/build_docker_images.py`.

+*Note: Building the docker files might fail to the scylladb volume having the wrong permissions.
+Can be circumvented using `chown -R <your user>:<your user> scylladb-volume`.*

 #### Benchmark Wrappers

 For each language and cloud platform, we need to implement benchmark wrappers.